Chen-Ruan cohomology of M_{1,n} and \bar{M}_{1,n}: Foundation

 \subsection{General notation}

-The generality we adopt for the category of schemes is schemes of finite type over $\mathbb{C}$.
-Although we treat only this case, our results can be easily extended to the case of an arbitrary field of characteristic different from $2$ and $3$.
+We work in the category of schemes of finite type over $\mathbb{C}$.
+Although we treat only this case, some of our results can easily be extended to the case of an arbitrary field of characteristic different from $2$ and $3$.
 In the paper, algebraic stack means Deligne--Mumford stack.
-The intersection theory on schemes is defined in \cite{fulton}, on Deligne--Mumford stacks it is defined in \cite{vistoli-intersection}.
-We refer to these texts for definitions and first properties of the Chow groups $A_*$.
-In particular, since all the spaces we consider are smooth, there is a standard identification (which could be taken as a definition) of $A^*$ with the dual of $A_*$.
-For the sake of simplicity, we present here the case of cohomology and Chow ring with rational coefficients.
+Intersection theory on schemes is defined in \cite{fulton}, on Deligne--Mumford stacks it is defined in \cite{vistoli-intersection}.
+We refer to these texts for the definitions and first properties of the Chow groups $A_*$.
+In this manuscript we work with cohomology and Chow ring with rational coefficients.
+Since all the spaces we consider are smooth, there is a standard identification of $A^*$ with the dual of $A_*$.